nolantait/bevy-starter/TLDR.md

 1. `Event` for global events defined with a `GlobalTrigger`
 2. `EntityEvent` for entity specific events defined with an `EntityTrigger`

+The default behavior of `EntityEvent` is not to propagate.
+To auto propagate, the events needs to be marked with `#[entity_event(propagate, auto_propagate)]` which will tell the derive macro to add the propagation functionality.

+To propagate manually you would `On<T, B>::propagate(true)`.

 These events are consumed by an `Observer` which is a callback system that __must__ take an `On` system parameter as the __first__ argument: